ryantd42/NY-Legislative-Git/2023/S992B-2023/bill.md

   January 9, 2023
   ___________

  Introduced  by Sens.
-HOYLMAN-SIGAL, MAY -- read twice and ordered print- ed, and when printed to be committed to the Committee on Environmental Conservation -- reported favorably from  said  committee,  ordered  to first  report, amended on first report, ordered to a second report and ordered reprinted, retaining its place in the order of second report
+HOYLMAN-SIGAL, BROUK, MAY -- read twice and ordered printed, and when printed to be committed to the Committee on Environ- mental Conservation -- reported favorably from said committee, ordered to first report, amended on first report, ordered to a  second  report and  ordered  reprinted,  retaining  its  place in the order of second report -- recommitted to the Committee on  Environmental  Conservation in  accordance  with  Senate Rule 6, sec.
+8 -- reported favorably from said committee, ordered to first  report,  amended  on  first  report, ordered  to a second report and ordered reprinted, retaining its place in the order of second report

  AN ACT to amend the  environmental  conservation  law,  in  relation  to prohibiting the sale and distribution of anti-fogging sprays and wipes